 Chairman, IALF Board

 Daniel T. Kelley operates a corn and soybean farm near Normal, IL with his son and two brothers.
 He was chairman of the board and president of GROWMARK, Inc. from September 2000 – August of 2013.
 Dan has served on the boards of Evergreen FS, Inc. Bloomington, IL; Farmland Mutual Insurance Company, Des Moines, IA.
 AgriBank FCB, St. Paul, MN: and 1st Farm Credit Services, Bloomington, IL.
-He currently serves on the board of CoBank, Denver, Colorado and Nationwide Mutual Insurance, Columbus Ohio.
+He recently ended 16 years of service on the board of CoBank, Denver, Colorado and 15 years on the board of Nationwide Mutual Insurance, Columbus Ohio.
 Dan is active in his community and is a past member of the McLean County Chamber of Commerce Ag Council.
 Dan also serves on the Illinois 4-H Foundation Board and the Illinois State University Foundation board.
-He is chairman of the board for the Illinois Agricultural Leadership Foundation, Bloomington, IL.
+He is chairman of the board for the Illinois Agricultural Leadership Foundation, Bloomington, IL and serves on the board of the Global Farmer Network (GFN), Des Moines, Ia.
 He is a 1970 graduate of Illinois State University with a bachelor’s degree in agriculture and is a 1984 graduate of the Illinois Agriculture Leadership Foundation Program.

 Vice Chairman, IALF Board